CIF Northern California 2025 boys soccer playoff: Scores, matchups, game times (3-4-2025)

-The 2024 CIF Northern California boys soccer championship brackets have been released.
+The 2024 CIF Northern California boys soccer championships have reached the semifinals.

-First-round games are set for Tuesday, March 4 and all five divisions conclude Sunday.
+First-round games were Tuesday, March 4, Thursday the semifinals are set and the winners will meet Saturday in the finals over five divisions.

 Top seeds are Dougherty Valley (Division 1), Pitman (D2), Archie Williams (D3), Gonzalez (D4) and Castlemont (D5).